HugoCrochet/Automatic-classification-of-works-of-art/README.md

 ├── results/                 # Visualizations and clustering outputs ├── requirements.txt         # Python dependencies
 ├── report.pdf               # Project report (PDF)
-└── README.md                # This file
+├── taxonomy.pdf             # All the considered painters and their styles (PDF) └── README.md                # This file
 ```